Rashmi-ms/Assignments/README.txt

-File inside assignment folder included css assignments. file name is README.txt. related to html assignments and css assignments. chages in master
+File inside assignment folder included css assignments and js assignments. file name is README.txt. related to html assignments and css assignments. chages in master